What is the Language Exchange?

 The Language Exchange is a program that promotes language learning through student partners sharing their native languages and cultures.

 Listening and Speaking Center offers this program for two weeks each quarter.

-In winter 2014, the Language Exchange program will take place from February 18 to February 28.
-The deadline is on February 3.
+In spring 2014, the Language Exchange program will take place from May 19 to May 30.
+The deadline is on May 6.

 How the Language Exchange Works:

 It's simple!
 You exchange your native language for the language you are learning in one or more 60-minute sessions in AT313.